Kemen: Legend of The Void Walker

 "I managed to sever his arm but he still got away.
 There is no chance of seeing him again any time soon."

 "We held the ceremony yesterday.
+Your father died a hero and has been treated as such.
 He's in the Crypt of Heroes for the part he played in protecting the prince.
 Now if you'll excuse me I have to inform the King that you've awakened.
 I'll have someone bring some food and then you'll be escorted to the crypt to pay your respects."

 "Yeah.... um.... actually, mind if I go to the crypt now?"